 Here we see again that Christianity is related to the person who proclaims it–consequently it is as far as possible from a "doctrine.""

 I did rely on the Index, so there is a possibility that it was missed in the Index.
-But there are two additional good reasons to be skeptical that Kierkegaard would make such critical remarks about Paul.
-The first is that, having read all of the other things in the journals that mention Paul, Kierkegaard is clearly positive about him.
+The problem is, having read all of the other things in the journals that mention Paul, Kierkegaard is clearly positive about him.
 Does one think the same man who wrote " I do not listen to Paul because he is brilliant or incomparably brilliant, but I submit to him because he has divine authority" would be claiming Paul subverted Christianity? (the quote I gave is from from 3088, page 405 of volume 3 (VII2 B 256:9 n.d., 1846-47)).

 I understand that not everyone has the time to do what I did, but surely the vagueness of the citation--not giving any page number or edition--should be a tip-off that the quote is questionable and people should avoid citing it without verification?
 And yet, as is the case with so many of these sorts of vaguely cited quotes, some people see them and just assume they're accurate when they're not.
 And if someone does not care enough about getting things right to avoid a mistake like this, why should one believe that they care enough about getting other things right, such as any other vaguely cited quotes they offer?